 An almost relationship will always feel like you are halfway there.
 Such a relationship is like juggling with your emotions – you feel like you are neither totally in nor completely out.
 At some point in time, you might even catch feelings yet you know you are not supposed to.
 How half-hearted is that do you think?

-Almost a relationship is a tight-rope walk.
-Striking the ideal balance between indifference and consideration is not as easy as it looks like.
+An almost relationship is a tight-rope walk.
+Striking the ideal balance between indifference and consideration is not as easy as it looks.

 And the flipside?
 There is not one that I can think of.

 But wait, What if you fall in love?
 What if you realize you are the only one who unknowingly got serious about the relationship?
 What if confronting the other person, makes him/her leave you?

 If you are considering having fun and being carefree about your relationship, these 6 rules will help you not get attached.